tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Changes to Paul Stoffregen's XPT_2046_Touchscreen with function for setting thresholds

-*XPT2046_Touchscreen_TT* is an Arduino C++ library that supports the XPT2046 resistive touchscreen controllers used on many low cost TFT displays.
+*XPT2046_Touchscreen_TT* is an Arduino C++ library that supports the XPT2046 resistive touchscreen controllers used on many low cost pixel-based displays.
 It is a copy of the library made by Paul Stoffregen named *XPT_2046_Touchscreen*, with new functions and files added to support **touch and release events, mapping touchscreen coordinates to display coordinates, calibrating that mapping, and changing the touch pressure threshold.**

 ## List of changes to Paul Stoffregen's version of the library

-**1.** Add new code files *TS_ILI9341.h* and *.cpp*, and new example program files *ILI9341Events.ino and ILI9341Calibrate.ino*, to support **touch and release events, mapping touchscreen coordinates to/from TFT LCD display coordinates, and calibrating the touchscreen-to-TFT mapping**.
+**1.** Add new code files *TS_Display.h* and *.cpp*, and new example program files *TS_DisplayEvents.ino and TS_DisplayCalibrate.ino*, to support **touch and release events, mapping touchscreen coordinates to/from display coordinates, and calibrating the touchscreen-to-display mapping**.

 **2.** New function *setThresholds()* allows **dynamically setting the pressure thresholds** previously hard-coded as Z_THRESHOLD and Z_THRESHOLD_INT, now stored in variables Z_Threshold and Z_Threshold_Int.
 (The defines of Z_THRESHOLD and Z_THRESHOLD_INT were moved from *XPT2046_Touchscreen_TT.cpp* to *XPT2046_Touchscreen_TT.h*.)